 The LCD screen automatically displays the current RPM of all of your connected case fans so that you know what level of performance each fan is operating at at any given moment.

-One of the coolest features that this fan controller features is that each fan channel has a temperature sensor that can be placed anywhere inside your PC.
+One of the coolest features that this fan controller hosts is that each fan channel has a temperature sensor that can be placed anywhere inside your PC.

-This will allow you to monitor the temperature of your PC in multiple key areas and have the fan automatically react depending on the temperature at any given moment.
+This will allow you to monitor your PC’s temperature in multiple key areas and have the fan automatically react depending on the temperature at any given moment.

 Other Great PC Fan Controllers

 Didn’t quite find the device that you were looking for from our recommendations above?
-Let’s take a look at 6 other great fan controllers that would make an awesome addition to just about any setup.
+Let’s take a look at 5 other great fan controllers that would make an awesome addition to just about any gaming setup.

-The Kingwin FPX-001 is another very affordable manual PC case fan controller perfect for someone who have more case fans without enough internal connections.
+The Kingwin FPX-001 is another very affordable manual PC case fan controller perfect for someone who has more case fans without enough internal connections.